balderdashy/sails-docs/reference/req/req.allParams.md

 # req.allParams()

-Returns the value of _all_ parameters sent in the request, merged together into a single object.
+Returns the value of _all_ parameters sent in the request, merged together into a single dictionary (plain JavaScript object).
 Includes parameters parsed from the url path, the query string, and the request body.
-See [`req.param()`](http://sailsjs.org/documentation/reference/req.param) for details.
+See [`req.param()`](http://sailsjs.com/documentation/reference/req.param) for details.

 ### Usage